-If they have to yank it back in foreclosure, the financial institution needs to have solid fotting on the real estate whatever was added for value and utility on the Maine land.
+If they have to yank it back in foreclosure, the financial institution needs to have solid footing on the real estate whatever was added for value and utility on the Maine land.

 Banks don’t want to loan on structures if they are on leased land unless the lease term is as long or beyond the mortgage loan period.

-The excluded house lot may be two acres or whatever the minimum lot size the local municipality dictates for the size of what any new house built on it has to be today to comply with local zoning standards.
-So the mortgage lender with the lien on the house lot and whatever you build, what was added for well or septic orauxillary buildings is there's in a foreclosure to recoup the bank lenders investment and move on.
+The excluded house lot may be two acres or whatever the minimum lot size the local municipality dictates for the amount of land needed for any new house built on it has to be today to comply with local zoning standards.
+So the mortgage lender with the lien on the house lot and whatever you build, what was added for well or septic or auxiliary buildings.
+That lender can foreclose to recoup the bank lenders investment and move on.
 Knowing these foreclosures happen from time and expecting them.

 In the case of private water and sewer, particular care by the lender will be taken to make sure the well and septic, the driveway, all the set backs fit nicely on the free and clear piece of land set aside for the dwelling.
 So a soil test right away to know the leachfield, side line set backs, the well can all fit nicely on the house lot you create.